JFaberSFSD/Healthcare_Predictions/README.md

 ### Data:
 We have, in total, just under 1,000 patients and their health information.
-Some of our key metrics include the patient's age, sex, cholesterol, their resting blood pressure and their max heartrate.
-In total we have 11 key metrics per patient, to help us evaluate the all important 12th variable: do they have heart disease?
+Some of our key features include the patient's age, sex, cholesterol, their resting blood pressure and their max heartrate.
+In total we have 11 features per patient, to help us evaluate the all important 12th variable: do they have heart disease?

 ## Methods